Quantum Materials Science Laboratory

 Education and Research Activities in the Laboratory

-By controlling molecular alignment and crystal growth, we are aiming to realize organic lasers and efficient organic solar cells.
+By controlling molecular alignment and crystal growth, we develop efficient light-emitting materials specifically aiming to realize organic lasers.

 We are trying to control and observe quantum coherence in molecular crystals of p-H2 and organic semiconductors by using ultrafast laser spectroscopy.

-We are working on the optical functionality of nanostructured materials such as environment-conscious nanoparticles and impurity-doped nanoparticles.
+We are working on optical functionality of nanostructured materials such as environment-conscious nanoparticles and impurity-doped nanoparticles.

-By assigning distinct functions to different artificial units much smaller than the wavelengths of light, we are trying to create artificial materials (metamaterials) mimicking an intriguing property for light.
+By assigning distinct functions to different artificial units much smaller than the wavelengths of light, we aim to create artificial materials (metamaterials) mimicking an intriguing property for light.

 Explanatory Pictures of Research Activities

 - Fig.3 Luminescence from impuritydoped semiconductor nanoparticles